Inti: The Sun God of the Inca

 Inti and the Inca Worldview

 The Inca Empire was large and strictly organized.
-A visible sun god could symbolically strengthen this order.
-The sun returned every morning.
-This created a feeling of security and continuity.
-For the people, this meant hope and reliability.
+The sun cult symbolically strengthened the order of the state.
+The sun returned every morning, thus becoming a sign of stability and continuity.

-Inti was therefore not just a god in the sky.
-Inti was also a symbol of order, power, and the stability of the Inca Empire.
+Inti was not just a god in the sky.
+He was also a symbol of order, power, and the stability of the Inca Empire.

 The Sun as a Sign of Order